BridgesLab/CushingAcromegalyStudy/README.md

 GSEA Analysis
 ---------------
 For analysis by GSEA which is an external java program, we prepared the input files by running the script **GSEA_inputs_CushingAcromegaly.Rmd**.
+This used version 2.0 of GSEA.
+The input gene sets were:

+* For KEGG version 4.0 from gseaftp.broadinstitute.org://pub/gsea/gene_sets/c2.cp.kegg.v4.0.symbols.gmt

 Figures
 -----------